WilGP02/app-java-codechallenge/README.md

 ## Optional

-You can use any approach to store transaction data but you should consider that we may deal with high volume scenarios where we have a huge amount of writes and reads for the same data at the same time.
+You can use any approach to store transactions data but you should consider that we may deal with high volume scenarios where we have a huge amount of writes and reads for the same data at the same time.
 How would you tackle this requirement?

 You can use Graphql;